shishal/SpringAIModels/README.md

 ## Prerequisites

-- Java 17 or higher
+- Java 21 or higher
 - Maven 3.6 or higher
 - Node.js and npm (for the React UI)
-- API keys for OpenAI and Anthropic
+- API keys for OpenAI
 - Ollama installed locally